-Annually70 after the grant of this special permit, CIG must report the following to the Director, PHMSA Southern Region, with copies to the Director, PHMSA Engineering and Research Division:71 a) The number of new residences, other structures intended for human occupancy, and public gathering areas built within each special permit segment during the previous year.
-CIG must include a summary of the results of the study conducted to meet Condition 13(h) - Annual Class Location Study in the annual report.
+Annually68 after the grant of this special permit, CIG must report the following to the Director, PHMSA Southern Region, with copies to the Director, PHMSA Engineering and Research Division:69

+- a) The number of new residences, other structures intended for human occupancy, and public gathering areas built within the special permit segment during the previous year.
+CIG must include a summary of the results of the study conducted to meet Condition 13(h) Annual Class Location Study in the annual report. - b) Any new integrity threats identified during the previous year and the results of any ILI or direct assessments performed (including any un-remediated anomalies over 30% wall loss; cracking found in the pipe body, weld seam, or girth welds; and dents with metal loss, cracking, or stress riser) and any soil movement (lateral or subsidence) that affects pipeline integrity70 during the previous year in the special permit inspection area, including their survey station, predicted failure pressure, anomaly depth and length, class location, and whether these threats are in an HCA. - c) In the 1st, 2nd, and 3rd annual reports CIG must report the special permit segment that does not have the following complaint TVC records:

 PHMSA must receive the annual report by the last day of the month in which the special permit is dated.
-For example, the annual report for a special permit dated January 21, 2020, must be received by PHMSA no later than January 31, each year beginning in 2021.
+For example, the annual report for a special permit dated January 21, 2023, must be received by PHMSA no later than January 31, each year beginning in 2024.

-71 CIG must post the annual report to the special permit docket PHMSA-2020-0005 at www.regulations.gov.
+69 CIG must post the annual report to the special permit docket PHMSA-2023-0002 at www.regulations.gov.